IATI/D-Portal/box/readme.md

 	host-install-dnsmasq

+make sure we dont pollute node_modules into the vagrant box

+	rm -rf ../node_modules

 bring vagrant up which should setup everything you need in the box

 	vagrant up

 after that finishes you will be able to visit

 	http://dportal.box/